sorenlind/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Plotting the histogram
-Finally we are ready to plot the histogram using the daily totals we stored in the `stepsPerDayFixed` in the previous step:
+Finally we are ready to plot the histogram using the daily totals we stored in the `stepsPerDayImputed` in the previous step:

 ```r
 hist(stepsPerDayImputed,